 PRECISION AND SENSITIVITY OF NGS DATA ANALYSIS

-The first step in the standard Next-Generation S Sequencing data analysis is alignment.
+The first step in the standard Next-Generation Sequencing data analysis is alignment.
 During this process, reads obtained from the sequencing device are compared to the standard reference sequence, representing the whole genome of the analyzed species.
 Each read is assigned to the piece of the reference, where it fits best (has the lowest number of mismatches).
 It is also given a mapping quality score, which reflects how confident the assignment is.
-We can then use the aligned reads to see what distinguishes them from e the reference sequence in the variant calling analysis step.
+We can then use the aligned reads to see what distinguishes them from the reference sequence in the variant calling analysis step.

-If you’re wondering what the precision and sensitivity of the variant calling step depend on, the answer is – quality, purity, and number of reads.
+If you’re wondering what determines the precision and sensitivity of the variant calling step, the answer is – quality, purity, and number of reads.
 On top of that, it’s also the reference sequence that matters.
 To exemplify this thesis, if the reference misses some fragment of the real species genome or represents it in a very erroneous way, reads covering the fragment will be excluded from analysis or will be aligned to the incorrect location.
 Either way, you run the risk of losing the information about the fragment.
 What’s more, if there’s a misalignment, you may discover false variants.

 HUMAN REFERENCE GENOME